-- 16. You will acknowledge that good sleeping habits are the basis for ensuring healthy sleeping patterns. - 17.
-You will only obtain sleeping Medications from your Team Doctor or a Doctor approved by your Team Doctor, and notify your Team Doctor of the details of any sleeping Medication that was prescribed to you by another Doctor. - 18.
-You will only take any sleeping Medication as directed by your Team Doctor or a Doctor approved by your Team Doctor. - 19.
-You will acknowledge that sleeping tablets are not a long-term solution to sleep difficulty.

-- 20. You will acknowledge that some sleeping tablets are addictive and you may experience withdrawal effects after using sleeping tablets regularly (for as little as one week). - 21.
-If you propose to take any sleeping tablets, you will only take them to assist with sleeping difficulty and for short periods of time (not more than a few days in succession). - 22.
-Do not take sleeping tablets in conjunction with other sedative Medication such as other sleep Medication, strong painkilling Medication, muscle relaxants, antidepressant Medication or psychoactive substances (which are substances that alter mood, perception or consciousness as a result of changes in the way the central nervous system functions). - 23.
-Take sleeping Medication in accordance with Schedule 5 of this Policy. - 24.
+- 16. You will acknowledge that good sleeping habits are the basis for ensuring normal sleeping patterns. - 17.
+You will only obtain sleeping Medications from your Team Doctor (or a Doctor approved by your Team Doctor), and you will notify your Team Doctor of the details of any sleeping Medication that was prescribed to you by another Doctor. - 18.
+You will only take any sleeping Medication as directed by your Team Doctor (or a Doctor approved by your Team Doctor) and in accordance with Schedule 5 (Sleeping Medication) of this Policy. - 19.
+You will acknowledge that sleeping Medication is not a long-term solution to sleep difficulty. - 20.
+You will acknowledge that some sleeping Medication is addictive and you may experience withdrawal effects after using sleeping tablets regularly (for as little as one week). - 21.
+If you propose to take any sleeping Medication, you will only take it to assist with sleeping difficulty and for short periods of time (not more than a few days in succession). - 22.
+Do not take sleeping Medication in conjunction with other sedative Medication such as strong painkilling Medication, muscle relaxants, antidepressant Medication or psychoactive substances (which are substances that alter mood, perception or consciousness as a result of changes in the way the central nervous system functions). - 23.
 Do not take sleeping Medication in conjunction with alcohol or caffeine drinks.